ReinProject/devsetup/README.md

 # devsetup

-Setup a development environment using VirtualBox and Vagrant - includes client, server, bitcoind from ppa with pruning and testnet
+Setup a development environment for apps around Bitcoin using VirtualBox and Vagrant - includes Rein client and server, bitcoind from ppa with pruning and testnet, JoinMarket develop branch.

 # Installation